 I'm Thinking About Suing in a Contract Dispute

 Determining whether an action for breach of contract exists is complex and nuanced.
-Thus, a proper decision regarding whether to pursue litigation should not be made without obtaining an opinion from someone qualified to evaluate the merits of such an action.
+Thus, a proper decision regarding whether to pursue a civil case should not be made without obtaining an opinion from someone qualified to evaluate the merits of such an action.

 If a trusted lawyer believes there is a viable breach of contract action, that there is a substantial likelihood of success, and that the potential recovery is worth the time and effort involved, only then can one determine that a proper decision has been made.